This post may contain affiliate links. Please read my disclosure policy for details. As an Amazon Associate I earn from qualifying purchases.

 Are there Onsens in Tokyo?

-Ooedo-Onsen Monogatari (大江戸温泉物語)
+Ooedo-Onsen Monogatari (大江戸温泉物語) – CLOSED AS OF SEPTEMBER 2021

 Like an indoor amusement park in a traditional Japanese summer festival setting, you can easily spend an entire day soaking in the many baths and checking out the activities within the facility.
-At the entrance, you first change into a Yukata (cotton traditional Japanese robe) and can stroll around munching on Japanese snacks or play Japanese carnival games.
+At the entrance, you first change into a Yukata (cotton traditional Japanese robe) and can munch on Japanese snacks or play Japanese carnival games.
 It’s also family-friendly as well!
 It’s conveniently located in Odaiba, and the facility offers free shuttles to major train stations.

 A recent newcomer to the Tokyo Onsen scene, it’s located right smack in the center city of Shinjuku.
-Offering a spectacular city scenery from the Onsen and the rooms, the hot spring waters are brought over from Hakone, a popular hot spring area in Kanagawa.
+Offering spectacular city scenery from the Onsen and the rooms, the hot spring waters are brought over from Hakone, a famous hot spring area in Kanagawa.
 They do not offer day use of the Onsen, so you must stay here to use their facilities.

 How to Use an Onsen Bath